matthieuvigne/nemo_bldc/src/nemo_bldc/doc/user_manual.md

  - 1: *library loading button*: use this to replace the default library by another library json file
  - 2: *external plot switch*: The main objective of Nemo is to plot graphs.
 But because part of the screen is taken the GUI, the plot is not that big.
  To overcome this issue, the plot can be done in its own floating window, by activating this switch.
-When the 'external plot' switch is on, the plot is done on another window, wich can be maximized / move to another screen.
+When the 'external plot' switch is on, the plot is done on another window, which can be maximized / move to another screen.
 To return to the single window mode, you can either deactivate the switch, or minimize the external window (*note that the external window cannot be closed, only minimized*)

  - 3: *help* A drop-down menu, with a link to this user manual, and the mathematical documentation explaining the underlying model and computations.